jakep3/Project-4/README.md

 __BACKGROUND__

-Hydrophones do this...

-Hydrophone data is available at this website : https://oceanobservatories.org/instrument-series/hydbba/

-This is the Wenz curve from Ocean Noise Slides ...
+Hydrophones are sensors that detect soundwaves underwater and turn them into an electric signal that can be read and evaluated.
+Hydrophone data for the project is available for use at the OOI Broadband Hydrohone website [1].

+This is the Wenz Curve provides expected frequencies and spectrum levels for various sources of noise underwater.
+It can be seen as follows.

 ![](12.JPG)

-Power spectral density of a signal uses this equation ...
+__Wenz Curve__: The Wenz Curve for ocean noise.

+Power spectral density (PSD) of a signal is the spectra level, which gives the mean-squared pressure of noise measured within a freqency bandwidth, divided by the measurement of bandwidth.
+It is essentially a measure of the signal's power versus frequency.
+The equation is used in the code related to the project.
+The equation is:
 ![](13.JPG)
+To convert PSD to decibel values, this equation is used:
 ![](14.JPG)

 Project 2 link is here and is where times came from : https://github.com/jakep3/Project-2-